 Containerize and run Nginx with Docker

-When developing native apps such as iOS and Android apps, and implementing a process that communicates with a web server via HTTP/HTTPS, there are many times when you want fixed data to be returned.
+When developing native apps, like iOS and Android, and implementing a process that interacts with a web server via HTTP/HTTPS, you often need fixed data to be returned.

 In such cases, Docker is useful.
-You can containerize Nginx in Docker and communicate with it while working on the implementation.
+For example, you can containerize Nginx in Docker and communicate with it while working on the implementation.

 TOC